 Pork chops with cream of mushroom soup are savory and satisfying served with rice or over rice.
 You could also serve them over egg noodles.
 While a meal in themselves, you can add some side dishes.

 Try them with egg noodles and roasted asparagus or with creamy mashed potatoes and sweet roasted carrots.
-They also great with a hashbrown casserole, cornbread biscuits, creamy coleslaw or broccoli salad.
-These are one of those recipes that will be on repeat.
+This is one of those recipes that will be on repeat.

 Is browning the pork chops really necessary?

 To make really excellent Crock Pot pork chops, you should coat them in flour and then brown them in butter or oil before transferring them to your slow cooker.
-It brings lots of flavor to the final dish, holds in the moisture and really does make a difference– don’t skip this step.
+It brings out the flavor and holds in the moisture, it really does make a difference– don’t skip this step.

 - Simple ingredients: This recipe only needs a few ingredients that the Crock Pot will transform into a hearty and filling meal.